Wednesday, October 10, 2012

 The Long Boredom

-Silently, silently in the night
+Silently, silently in the night—

-What am I doing?
+what am I doing?

-Lying on my bed
+Lying on my bed,

 I can only see the moon

-You are far
+You are far,

-How can be the night?
+How can this be night?

 I am dying

-The faces of you
+the faces of you

-On my bed.
+on my bed.

 Show me the moon again.